toch/subl-handler/README.md

 subl-handler
 ============

-Setup and handle subl:// protocol to open them in Sublime Text
+Setup and handle subl:// protocol to open them in Sublime Text on Linux system